caltechlibrary/newt/newt-presentation.md

 - You don't need to learn an ORM and aren't limited by one
 - You don't duplicate the SQL models in another language
     - e.g. classes in Python, PHP, Ruby or Java
-- You don't write middleware to get an API anymore
+- You don't write middleware to get an API

 # Three cognitive shifts

 - Write SQL to generate JSON
 - Use Pandoc to transform JSON to HTML (or other formats)
-- Use a CSV file to describe our data flows
+- Use a CSV file to orchestrate
-    - maps a request to PostgREST and Pandoc (aka routes)

 # Three common data flows